 In 79 AD, Titus succeeded his father as emperor of the Roman Empire.
 He died just two years later, in September 81 AD.
 The popular emperor was soon deified by the Roman Senate.
 Emperor Domitian, Titus’s brother and successor, commissioned the construction of the Arch of Titus that same year to honor his late brother and to commemorate the victory in the Jewish War.
 The arch was dedicated in 85 AD with large festivities.

-The fifteen meter (about 50ft) tall arch is located at the Forum Romanum, at the highest point of the Via Sacra.
+The fifteen meter (about 50ft) tall arch is located at the Roman Forum, at the highest point of the Via Sacra.
 It is the oldest surviving example of a Roman arch.

 At the inside of the arch are two panels with reliefs.
 One depicts the triumphal procession with the spoils taken from the Second Temple in Jerusalem – the seven-branched candelabrum or Menorah, the silver trumpets and the Table of the Shewbread.
 The other one shows Titus in a chariot, accompanied by the goddess Victoria and the goddess Roma.